codeforgoodconf/free-geek/README.md

 # free-geek

-Code and documentation for Good Hackathon for Free Geek
+Source code and documentation for the "Code for Good" Conference (hackathon) for Free Geek

 ## Getting Started

+Check out [the docs](../docs) where we keep a copy of the [feature requests](../docs/Code For Good project.odt) from Free Geek staff.

-Check out [the docs](../docs).
-Also we abide by the Free Geek volunteer Code of Conduct to make sure you review it [here](../docs/Free_Geek_General_Conduct_guidelines.pdf)
+Also, we abide by the Free Geek volunteer Code of Conduct to make sure you review it [here](../docs/Free_Geek_General_Conduct_guidelines.pdf)

 ## Installation